solodev/hide-show-fields-form/README.md

 # hide-show-fields-form
+Functional forms are arguably the most important part of any lead generation strategy.
+Strategically hiding form fields until selected by a user can greatly improve user experience -- and boost your form's chances of being filled.

 ## Tutorial
-For detailed instruction's, view Solodev's [How to Add a Cookies Bar for GDPR Compliance](https://www.solodev.com/blog/how-to-add-a-cookies-bar-for-gdpr-compliance.stml) article.
+For detailed instruction's, view Solodev's [How to Hide Form Fields Based Upon User Selection](https://www.solodev.com/blog/web-design/how-to-hide-form-fields-based-upon-user-selection.stml) article.

 ## Demo

-Try out a working example on [JSFiddle](https://jsfiddle.net/solodev/c8bt9e5s/).
+Try out a working example on [JSFiddle](https://jsfiddle.net/solodev/dpo07Ly5/).

 ## HTML